openpreserve/fido/README.txt

 Dependencies
 ------------

-FIDO 1.0 and later will run on Python 2.7 with no other dependencies.
+FIDO 1.0 through 1.3.3 will run on Python 2.7 with no other dependencies.

+FIDO 1.3.4 and later requires the python dependency 'olefile'.
+This can be installed using `pip install olefile`, by running `python setup.py install`, or a pip installation will handle dependencies.

 Format Definitions
 ------------------